telehash/telehash.github.io/v3/e3x/messages.md

 All message packets are encrypted using a cipher as determined by the [Cipher Set](cs/) in use for the exchange.
 The encrypted (OUTER) packets must have a `HEAD` of length 1 to identify the CSID and the encrypted contents as the binary `BODY`.

 Once decrypted they result in an INNER packet with a structure that is determined entirely by the application.
 It is common practice for applications to use a `"type":"value"` on the INNER JSON similarly to channel packets, but not required.
+All INNER packets should contain a mechanism for the recipient to determine recency to ensure that the ephemeral keys already used can be invalidated and not-reused if required for forward secrecy.

 The [handshakes](handshake.md) messages have an INNER that contains the sending endpoint's public key for the CSID used so that the sender identity can be immediately validated.